What is a Raft Slab

 Usually used as the foundation for new houses and extensions, raft slabs in Australia are designed to comply with Australian standard AS2870.

-I call the strengthening beams strip footings (because they run in parallel strips).
-The beams around the outside I call edge beams.
+We call the strengthening beams strip footings (because they run in parallel strips).
+The beams around the outside are called edge beams.

 How is a Raft Slab Built